webOS101/build-webos/README.md

 The `-p` and `-b` options set the make and bitbake parallelism values to the number of CPU cores found on your computer.

-To build the bitbake component, type:
+To build a bitbake component, type:

     $ make <componentName>